nick-thompson/flow/README.md

 ## Flow
-An audio-visual experiment relying on WebRTC audio input and support for the Web Audio API.
+An audiovisual HTML5/WebRTC experiment which analyzes your microphone input's average frequency, and uses that value to guide a line through space.
 The only officially supported browser is Chrome.
-If you haven't already, you must enable the "Web Audio Input" flag in "chrome:///flags".
+If you haven't already done so, you need to enable the "Web Audio Input" flag in "chrome://flags".

-Each active participant is represented by a line.
-Microphone input is analyzed, and the spectral centroid of each 1024 sample frames is used to govern the vertical positioning of the line on the canvas.
-Participants are connected in real time via Socket.io and a Node.js server.
-Microphone input itself is not transmitted to other clients, only the position value.
+This experiment links users in real time via Socket.io and Node.js, so that each user can see each other users lines, creating a user-driven visual product in each browser window.
+Your microphone data is not transmitted, only the calculated frequency value.

 Inspired by:
 * [jsantell/beatbox](https://github.com/jsantell/beatbox)